SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

   3. *Automobilista 2* and *Project CARS 2*

      You have to enable Shared Memory access in the game settings.
 Please use the PCars 2 mode.

+  4. *Project Motor Racing*

+     You have to enable the UDP access int the settings.
+The first time any application of Simulator Controller will access the API, the Windows Firewall will ask for permission.
+Best to do this while running a local session.

 If you have used the quick setup method of "Simulator Setup", the plugins may already have been installed, but activation is a manual step.